proatgram/Obsidian-Vault-Backup/Health Class/Chapter 12 - Illegal Drugs.md

 ## Hallucinogens
 - Drugs that distort perception and cause the user to experience things that aren't real
 - Hallucinogens can also cause produce extreme anxiety, fear, and paranoia

+## LSD
+- Tablet or on paper strips
+- Not easy to predict.

+## Mushrooms
+- Eaten raw or mixed with food

+# Section 4 | A drug free life